Title: Education Programs Intern

 Educational Program Interns support the Dunes Center’s goal of providing high-quality and engaging programming to children on the Central Coast.
 This part-time service is a mutually beneficial partnership that will enable the Dunes Center to engage local residents and children with educational opportunities and activities while the intern gains experiences that can be used for college or graduate school admissions, work experience, and personal fulfillment.
 Generally, this position requires an interest in science education, experience working with children, and a willingness to learn.

 The Educational Program Interns contribute to Dunes Center programming.
 They will be responsible for creating educational content relevant to the Dunes Center.

-This fall our program will focus on gaining a wider audience on social media and other online platforms.
-The ultimate goal is to create content that will aid teachers and parents through the homeschooling process.
+This Winter/Spring our program will focus on gaining a wider audience on social media and other online platforms as well as traditional after-school program lessons.
+The ultimate goal is to create and deliver content that furthers the mission of the Dunes Center while providing enrichment to our community.
 Lessons should incorporate hands-on activities aimed to expose students to STEAM (Science, Technology, Engineering, Arts, and Mathematics) topics.

 Internship Tasks Include:

 - Creating educational activities

 - Creating infographics and other educational content to post on social media platforms

 Interns should possess the following abilities: